-In a review of 550 suicidal individuals who reached out to the hotline, 95 percent of them reported that the call stopped them from killing themselves, Pai said.
+In a review of 550 suicidal individuals who reached out to the hotline, 95 percent of them reported that the call stopped them from killing themselves, said former FCC chairman Ajit Pai.

 In 2019 the FCC sent a report to five congressional committees explaining why suicide crisis calls should not be funneled through 911.
 It detailed that the system is not suited to provide counseling or to respond to calls that can be handled through conversation with trained professionals.

 The federally financed National Suicide Prevention Lifeline provides free and confidential emotional support to people in suicidal crisis or emotional distress 24 hours a day, seven days a week.

 The proposal, if approved, would begin the process to ensure the FCC can support text message access to crisis counseling.
 Meanwhile, rulemakers will discuss the types of text messaging that would be supported, adopt a nationwide deadline for it to be implemented and other logistical matters.
 Rosenworcel will meet with her colleagues for their consideration April 22.

 Suicide rates in the U.S.

 Suicide rates in the U.S. are at their highest levels since World War II.
 In 2018, suicide claimed the lives of more than 48,000 Americans, resulting in one death every 11 minutes.

 “An increase in calls will mean increased demand for crisis centers, which will require increased resources,” Pai said, asking for support from Congress, relevant federal agencies and nonprofits.

 From 1999 through 2018, suicide rates were highest for women ages 45 to 64 and for men 75 and older, according to the Centers for Disease Control and Prevention.

 “More than 20 veterans die by suicide every day, and between 2008 and 2016, there were more than 6,000 veteran suicides each year,” the August 2019 FCC report said.